 One episode that brilliantly highlights Bojack’s addiction is “The Showstopper.”
 In this episode, Bojack’s addiction is so strong that he can’t separate reality from the world of Philbert.
 He becomes paranoid, which results in one of Bojack’s most despicable acts.
-“The Showstopper” doesn’t quite match previous penultimate-season episodes, as they had deeper emotional moments like Bojack’s fantasy life with Charlotte, the death of Sarah Lynn, and Beatice’s backstory.
-But “The Showstopper” is still a trippy episode due to Bojack’s blurred reality between real-life and his show.
+“The Showstopper” doesn’t quite match previous penultimate-season episodes, as they had deeper emotional moments like Bojack’s fantasy life with Charlotte, or the death of Sarah Lynn.
+But “The Showstopper” is still a trippy episode that plays with Bojack’s new reality.

 Bojack’s past also comes back to haunt him.
 The events of Season Two rear their ugly head and it affects his relationship with Diane.
 His loses someone close to him during the season and despite Bojack saying he’s okay it’s clear this event is going to be addressed in the next season.